authelia/authelia/docs/configuration/notifier/smtp.md

   #     - use the disable_verify_cert boolean value to disable the validation (prefer the trusted_cert option as it's more secure)
   smtp:
     username: test
-    # This secret can also be set using the env variables AUTHELIA_NOTIFIER_SMTP_PASSWORD
+    # Password can also be set using a secret: https://docs.authelia.com/configuration/secrets.html
     password: password
     host: 127.0.0.1
     port: 1025